-- The user verifies that they have access to a device with their existing PreVeil account - The user downloads PreVeil onto their new device and selects "add existing user" - On the new device, the user sees a series of 8 characters - The user enters these on the prompt on their existing device.
+- The user verifies that they have access to a device with their existing PreVeil account - The user downloads PreVeil onto their new device and selects "add existing user" - On the new device, the user sees a series of 8 characters or a QR code - The user enters these on the prompt or scans the QR code on their existing device.
 These characters act as an authentication mechanism to ensure that one device is securely connected to another through a Diffie-Hellman exchange. - The private key is copied to the new device, upon which a new device key is generated and associated with the user account (see below for more on device keys).